Description

 Ingredients

-2 cups stone-ground blue cornmeal
+2 cups blue cornmeal

-1 tsp sea salt
+1 tsp salt

-2 tbsp lard or neutral oil (avocado, vegetable, or sunflower)
+2 tbsp lard or neutral oil

 Instructions

-8. Let cool slightly before slicing and serving.
+7. Remove from oven and allow to cool slightly before slicing and serving.

 Notes